Infiniti151/github-ssh-setup/README.md

 # github-ssh-setup

-Sets up commit signing for Github in Linux
+Sets up commit signing for Github in Linux/Windows

 This script does the following:

 1. Creates a new SSH key
 2. Adds the key to keyring
 3. Enables SSH for Git globally